Dharapuram: Economy

-The economy of Dharapuram is mainly based on Agriculture as it is blessed with Water resources from Amaravati River.
+The economy of Dharapuram is mainly based on Agriculture as it is regularly supplied with water from the Amaravati River.

 The predominant occupation of the town is trade and commerce.
 Dharapuram acts as the commercial hub for surrounding villages.
 Many commercial establishments and banks are located in the town.
-Dharapuram being headquarters of Dharapuram taluk and Dharapuram Revenue division houses many government offices.
+Dharapuram is the headquarters of Dharapuram taluk, and the Dharapuram Revenue division houses many government offices.

-Agriculture is the major industry in Dharapuram and it's the main source of employment for people around Dharapuram.
-Main crops cultivated in this area are Coconut, Vegetables, Maize, Millet, Paddy and Sugarcane.
-Most of the farmers also indulge in Dairy farming.
+Agriculture is the main industry in Dharapuram and is the main source of employment for people around Dharapuram.
+Some of the main crops cultivated in this area include Coconuts, Vegetables, Maize, Millet, Paddy and Sugarcane.
+Most of the farmers also engage in Dairy farming.
 Sizeable number of farmers also engage in Poultry farming.

-After agriculture textile industry also provides employment to sizeable number of people.
+After agriculture, the Textile industry also provides employment to sizeable number of people.
 Due to the town's proximity with the textile city of Tiruppur there are some textile industries located in and around Dharapuram.

-The surrounding areas has seen a surge in windmill installations because of the location of the town across the Palghat Gap.
+The surrounding areas have seen a surge in windmill installations because of the location of the town across the Palghat Gap.

 The city also houses Seed manufacturing plants, Textile Spinning and Cotton Mills, Rice Mills, ginning factory Oil Processing Plants, Bricks, Big Lorry Market, Famous vegetables Market, Automobiles and Finance.
-The city also houses 500 bakeries within the radius of 5 km serving highway commutators.
+The city also houses 500 bakeries within the radius of 5 km serving highway commuters.

-In recent years due to lack of employment opportunities, a sizeable number of population have been migrating to nearby industrial cities like Tiruppur and Coimbatore.
+In recent years due to lack of employment opportunities, a sizeable number of the town's population have been migrating to nearby industrial cities like Tiruppur and Coimbatore.

 Administration and politics

-Dharapuram was a part of Coimbatore district and later Erode district and now Tiruppur district.
-Dharapuram State Assembly Constituency has been reserved constituency since 1967.
+Dharapuram was a part of Coimbatore district, later Erode district and now Tiruppur district.
+Dharapuram State Assembly Constituency has been a reserved constituency since 1967.
 Dharapuram is part of Erode Lok Sabha constituency.
 N. Kayalvizhi is the present member of the Tamil Nadu Legislative Assembly from the Dharapuram constituency.
 Dharapuram Revenue division consists of Dharapuram taluk and Kangeyam taluk.